Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

 The first trip-based iterative algorithm starts with the core trips and greedily adds adopting trips at each iteration.
-Algorithm \mynameref{rho_GRAD} maintains a set $C$ of trips and transfers latent trips from $T'$ to $C$ at each iteration.
-Specifically, at a given iteration $k$, the solution $\mathbf{z}^k$ identifies a set of adopting trips ${T'}_{adp}^k \in T'$.
-It transfers $\rho$ trips from ${T'}_{adp}^k$ to $C$, choosing those of least cost.
-This set of $\rho$ trips is denoted by ${T'}^k_{\rho}$.
-The algorithm terminates when there are no latent trips to be absorbed by set $C$ at the end of an iteration, i.e., $|{T'}^k_{\rho}| = 0$.
-Algorithm \mynameref{rho_GRAD} satisfies the following property.
+Algorithm \mynameref{alg:rho_GRAD} maintains a set $C$ of trips and transfers latent trips from $T_{latent}$ to $C$ at each iteration.
+Specifically, at a given iteration $k$, the solution $\mathbf{z}^k$ identifies a set of adopting trips $T_{adp}^k \in T_{latent}$.
+It transfers $\rho$ trips from $T_{adp}^k$ to $C$, choosing those with the least $v^r$ values.
+This set of $\rho$ trips is denoted by $T_{\rho}^k$.
+The algorithm terminates when there are no latent trips to be absorbed by set $C$ at the end of an iteration, i.e., $|T_{\rho}^k| = 0$.
+Algorithm \mynameref{alg:rho_GRAD} satisfies the following property.